pablodecm/paper-inferno/paper/paper.md

 parameters of interest using simulated samples, taking into account the effect of nuisance parameters.
 In addition, the learned
-summary statistics can be used to build a synthetic sample-based likelihood and perform robust and efficient classical or Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific data analysis workflows.
+summary statistics can be used to build synthetic sample-based likelihoods and perform robust and efficient classical or Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific data analysis workflows.